 There are two multi-stall restrooms available to people of all genders in our Law Library.
 There are several single-stall restrooms available to people of all genders in other buildings on the UCI main campus.
 On the front door to each building there is a sticker with the closest single-stall restroom location identified.

 The law school does provide gender-inclusive restrooms and will be determining the process to convert restrooms throughout all of the law school buildings.
 The signage on the restroom states “Inclusive Restroom”.
 In accordance with the University’s non-discrimination policies, the guidelines for the provision of gender inclusive facilities including restrooms, affirm that individuals have the right to use facilities that correspond with their gender identity. https://www.ucop.edu/construction-services/facilities-manual/resource-directories-rds/rd4-project-programmatic-guidelines/rd-4-1.html

-Routinely the law school offers a course titled “Sexual Orientation and the Law”.
-Other courses offered over the last three years: “GUILT: Gendered Understandings in Law and Legal Theory” and “Disparate LGBTIQ Criminalization & Incarceration”.
+The law school routinely offers a course titled “Sexual Orientation and the Law” and “GUILT: Gendered Understandings in Law and Legal Theory”.
+Another course offered in the past 3 years is “Disparate LGBTIQ Criminalization & Incarceration”.

-Any student can apply for travel or programmatic funding through our Student Bar Association.
+Any student can apply for travel funding through our Student Bar Association.

 Yes, mandatory for all students

 UCI Law captures personal pronouns and honorifics as a part of the application for admission.